Cause And Cure

-The majority of dementias are non-reversible and cannot be corrected.
-Scientists have not been able to determine exactly what triggers the development of most dementias, such as the plaques and tangles in the brain that cause Alzheimer’s disease, or the degeneration of frontal and temporal lobes with frontotemporal dementia.
+So far, scientists have not been able to determine exactly what causes most types of dementia, such as the plaques and tangles in the brain that cause Alzheimer’s disease, or the degeneration of the frontal and temporal lobes of the brain (with frontotemporal dementia).

 - Nutritional deficiencies